-Fixed income available-for-sale securities as of December 30, 2011 represent primarily obligations of state and local government agencies.
+Fixed income available-for-sale securities as of December 28, 2012 and December 30, 2011 represent primarily obligations of state and local government agencies.
 Fixed income and equity trading securities represent mutual funds held in the Company's deferred compensation plan.
 See Note 12 for additional information about the Company's deferred compensation plan.
-There were no available-for-sale investments as of December 31, 2010.

-At December 30, 2011 and December 31, 2010, the Company did not have any assets or liabilities valued using significant unobservable inputs.
+At December 28, 2012 and December 31, 2011, the Company did not have any assets or liabilities valued using significant unobservable inputs.